-Welcome to the Minimalist Journeys Life Resources page, a curated list of the apps, tools, websites and items we recommend so that you too can experience more by living with less.
-This list is designed to help you organise your home and finances, and give you more time for the stuff that truly matters in your life.
-As we have Australia, New Zealand and German citizenship, some of the products and services we use and recommend are based on those countries and may not apply to everyone.
+Welcome to the Minimalist Journeys Life Resources page, a curated list of the websites, apps and tools we recommend so that you too can experience more by living with less.
+This list is designed to help you organise your life and finances, and give you more time and energy for the things that truly matter in your life.
+As we have Australian, German and New Zealand citizenship, some of the products and services we use and recommend are specific to our countries only and may not apply to everyone.

-Not sure what to do with your old photos and documents?
-Make space in your home and preserve your mementoes with our step-by-step guide.
+Wonder what to do with your old photos and documents?
+Make space in your home and preserve your mementos with our step-by-step guide.

-You have the choice of getting the documents and photos scanned by a professional company or doing them yourself.
+To digitise your life, you have the choice: get your most important documents and photos scanned by a professional company or do the scanning yourself.

 Portable Document Scanning